abhilashlr/rfcs/text/0000-ember-new-lang.md

 ## Summary

-This RFC introduces the `--lang` flag as an option for `ember new` and `ember init` within Ember-CLI.
-If used with a valid language code, the flag will set the `lang` attribute on the `<html>` element at the new application's `app/index.html` entry point.
-Assigned correctly, `lang` attribute defines the base human language of an element or a document in a way that can be programmatically understood by assistive technology.
+This RFC introduces the `--lang` flag as an option for `ember new` and `ember init` commands within Ember-CLI.
+The new feature targets the ember-cli build process -- specifically, at the application's entry point of `app/index.html`.
+If the flag is used with a valid language code, the flag will assign that code to the `lang` attribute in the file's root `<html>` element.
+This attribute defines the base human language of an element or a document in a way that can be programmatically understood by assistive technology.

 ## Motivation